 Because zucchinis love water, make sure to water your plants at least 2 times a week, but only at the base.
 During the hot summer months, make sure to check the soil more frequently.

 Your soil should always have a pH of 6-7.
 This will ensure healthy plants all season long and will also make sure that your plants aren't diseased.
+Knowing the soil pH is very important, not only when growing zucchini, but any plant, whether it be edible or not.
+The soil pH basically tells you exactly what type of soil you have an whether or not it's suitable for the type of plant you're growing.

 #7.
 Squash Bugs & Blossom End Rot